 • Remove any existing labels from the jar by soaking it in warm water and peeling away.
 Check out this video for some additional tips.

 • Spray paint the lid with your desired color.
-Once it is dry, flip it over and paint the other side so that it is completely covered.

 • Paint the label with chalkboard paint, following the instructions on the bottle.